cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ## Only queries are retried

-Any command that isn't a query, such as `cy.click()`, follows different rules than queries do.
+Any command that isn't a query, such as `.click()`, follows different rules than queries do.
 Cypress will retry any queries _leading up to_ a command, and retry any assertions _after_ a command, but commands themselves never retry - nor does anything leading up to them after they've resolved.